 - Some LRS Networks may have concatenated fields with separators, and other LRS Networks may have concatenated fields without.

 - If you do not use field separators, your field can be either fixed or variable length.
 If your field is variable length and you have records utilizing less than the maximum number of characters for that field, you will need to add padding.

 - The total length of your routeIDs—with separators and empty spaces—in fields composing your concatenated routeID may not exceed the field used to store routeIDs in your calibration point feature class.

 The fields available when creating the routeID for a network come from the fields in the route table.
 Any text, short integer, or long integer in the route table will appear when creating a routeID.
 The fields that compose the routeID can also have coded value domains and subtypes assigned to them.
 For more information on subtypes and coded value domains in Roads and Highways, see Coded value domains and subtypes.

 When creating an ALRS, you have the option to also create the minimum schema items (centerline feature class, centerline sequence table, route table, calibration point feature class, and redline feature class).
 The route table created will not have the fields contained in your source routes composing the routeID you will use for data loading.
 This workflow below shows an example how a user would add the three fields that compose the routeID (State, County, and Section) in their source route feature class to the route table in order to create a concatenated routeID during LRS Network creation and data loading.

-- In the Catalog window in ArcMap, right-click your source routes feature class and click Properties.
+- In the Catalog window in ArcMap, right-click your source routes feature class (or shapefile) and click Properties.